David Stuart Davies looks at The Great Gatsby

-David Stuart Davies looks at what many consider to be the greatest American novel of the 20th Century
+David Stuart Davies looks at The Great Gatsby, what many consider to be the greatest American novel of the 20th Century.

 The American writer F. Scott Fitzgerald was fascinated by the American Dream which insisted that anyone from any background can reach the top.
 It is a dream that still persists today among the inhabitants of the USA.
 What seemed to fascinate Fitzgerald was the actual definition of ‘the top’.
 Certainly, in most people’s eyes, this would equate to money and power.
 But Fitzgerald was well aware that these did not automatically bring happiness or peace of mind.
 The novel is an expression of the author’s disillusionment with the American Dream — life, liberty and the pursuit of happiness – in the context of the hedonistic Jazz Age, a name for the era which Fitzgerald claimed to have coined.
 He explored this idea in The Great Gatsby – the ironical nature of the soubriquet for his central character only becoming apparent some way into the narrative.

 On the surface, Jay Gatsby seems to have it all.
 He is very wealthy, lives in a luxurious mansion on Long Island and plays host there to lavish parties which attract not only the rich and powerful but also the eager wannabes.
 And yet no one seems to know Gatsby or how he made his money.
 The truth is that all his wealth possessions and power mean little to him.
 He cares only for one thing – one person alone, Daisy Buchanan, the girl who rejected him in his youth.
 What Fitzgerald succeeds in doing with this shadowy enigmatic character is that he not only fascinates those who flock to his parties, hoping to catch a glimpse of him but also manages to cast the same spell over the readers.
 We, too, want to catch a glimpse of him and learn more about the man and his history.